 Bypasses all CVI layers (Perception, STT, LLM, TTS)

-Streams pre-generated audio directly into the Replica
+Streams pre-generated audio directly into the face

 All interrupt logic must be embedded in your audio stream